R4yaan/diffusion-hello-world/README.md

 # Diffusion Cloud "Hello World"

-The briefest of projects, illustrating publication and subscription of test data to and from a Diffusion Cloud instance.
+The briefest of projects, illustrating production and consumption of test data to and from a Diffusion Cloud instance.

 # Requirements
 * A Diffusion Cloud service, version 6.5.0 or greater.